 There are plenty of other choices out there, from bigger (but still free) platforms like OkCupid to smaller but growing apps like Coffee Meets Bagel and Bumble.
 Not single?
 Many of these apps let you look for friends, too, so you don’t have to miss out on the fun.

 No matter how you plan on enjoying your night, there’s an app that will make it even better.
-You can use your smartphone to find bars in the area, but of course, you have to be 21 and older to enter.
-Your phone can also teach you basic drink recipes and introduce you to new drinking games besides King’s Cup and beer pong.
+You can use your smartphone to find hot spots in the area, but of course, keep your friends in mind.
+Your phone can also teach you basic beverage recipes and introduce you to new games besides heads up and Mario cart.

-At Aspen Heights, student comfort is the top priority.
+At Aspen Heights, comfort is one of our top priorities.
 This off-campus housing has worked to “revolutionize student housing” through its high customer service standard.
 Here, students are accepted as budding adults, not bumbling children.